 Go or no go folks.
 It’s yes or no.

 Did you notice the part about acquiring information…due diligence?
 I hope so.
 It’s the most important part of the franchise purchasing process.
-It’s also my major focus on in the articles I write here, the articles I write elsewhere, in my hardcover book, my eBooks, and my latest product, The Ultimate Franchise Course.
+It’s also my major focus on in the articles I write here, the articles I write elsewhere, in my hardcover book, and my eBooks.

 Because doing due diligence-in this case, doing great franchise research, makes your yes or no decision a little less scary.